 The noIndex tag tells crawlers that corresponding sites ones should not be indexed.
 This is the case, for example, with thanksites you pages after a newsletter registration, with member pages or with legally required sub-pages.

 But it can also happen that important sites ones, which should actually be indexed, end up in this pot.
 For example, through plugins carelessness or through uncleanly scripted WordPress themes.
 If that is the case, then you have to identify the cause.

 Tip: If you use the Yoast SEO plugin to optimize your posts, you will find a selection box at the end of the post.
 This can be used to determine whether the tag "index" or "noindex" should be assigned to a contribution.
 Other SEO plugins for WordPress, like All in One SEO Pack by Michael Torbert, offer similar functions.

-A sitemap.xml is a guide for search engines.
+A XML Sitemap is a guide for search engines.
 The file contains a list of all URLs of your website and when they were last modified.
-There are all plugins kinds of things that automatically generate a sitemap for WordPress and WooCommerce.
+There are many Plugins that automatically generate a sitemap for WordPress and WooCommerce .
 For example the Yoast Plugin.
 Its sitemap can be reached under "deinedomain.de/sitemap_index.xml".

 We show Google where the XML Sitemap is located.
 To make it as easy as possible for crawlers to access them.
 To do this, go to the search console to the tab "Sitemaps" and add them there:

 Next, we call the robots.txt on, under your domain .de/robots.txt The robots.txt is a file with instructions to the crawlers that visit your website.